lhtang/safefood/README.md

 Safefood is a web application deployed on Amazon Cloud and developed on open source technologies.

 ### Technical Approach
-Agile development methodology is used in the development of FoodGuard, an application providing search capability to retrieve FDA food recall enforcement reports.
-The Scrum team consists of the following
+Agile development methodology is used in the development of SafeFood, an application providing search capability to retrieve FDA food recall enforcement reports.
+Safefood is a mobile application and web application supporting multiple devices including personal computers, tablets and smartphones.
+Safefood consumes data from FDA food recall RESTful service.
-  - Scrum Master - Technical Architect
-  - Team - Front End Web Developer, Backend Web Developer and DevOps Engineer
-  - Product Owner - TEA

-Scrum team meetings are held regularly to complete the product including the following meeting types
-  - Backlog Grooming
-  - Spring Planning
-  - Daily Scrum
-  - Sprint Review Meeting
-  - Sprint Retrospective Meeting

-There are 2 development Sprints.
-Sprint 1 consists of the search criteria page development and Sprint 2 consists of the search results page development.
-A daily scrum or “stand up” meeting is held at the start of each work day.
-The goal of the daily stand up is for each team member to articulate what he/she has done since the previous day, what is planned for the day ahead, and identify if there is any obstacle preventing him/her from doing what is planned.
-The Scrum Master, Technical Architect, would work to resolve the blocker or impediment.

-At the conclusion of each sprint, a Sprint Review meeting is held to demonstrate the working product to the Product Owner or stake holder.
-This demonstration meeting provide an internal showcase for whole team, demonstrate what is being done, and provide a venue for direct feedback.

-### Work Breakdown
-To describe how we will undertake this effort, the TEA Team uses a work breakdown structure (WBS), a deliverable-oriented decomposition of the project into smaller components.
-Each element may be a feature of the user interface or backend service, or any combination thereof.

-### Design
 At Sprint Planning, we perform business analysis to build a requirements inventory (discovery).
 We also work to define the system physical construction (hardware, software, broadband access, communications, security issues).
 The discovery process result in a set of wire frames for user interface development, and use cases for development guidance.

 We build the application for deployment by using a source code repository (GitHub) as part of the configuration management process.